marchelbling/marc.helbling.fr/_posts/2014-09-22-practical-git-introduction.md

 * `git merge` keeps original context but create a clumsy history that can be difficult to read and makes `git bisect` more [difficult to use](http://stackoverflow.com/questions/17267816/git-bisect-with-merged-commits)
 * `git rebase` ends up in a linear history but rewrites history by computing incremental patches and thus modifies the original authored commits.

 It used to be about only merge or only rebase but usage is evolving with time.
 Nowadays, rewriting a “private” branch is seen as a cleanup and therefore mostly considered a [good](http://thread.gmane.org/gmane.comp.video.dri.devel/34739/focus=34744) [practice](http://blogs.atlassian.com/2013/10/git-team-workflows-merge-or-rebase/).
-Private does not necesarily means that the branch was not pushed on a remote yet; it rather means that you are mostly working on the branch alone.
+Private does not necessarily means that the branch was not pushed on a remote yet; it rather means that you are mostly working on the branch alone.
 You may then push *your* branch on a remote, either to keep a backup or to help discuss a matter with team mates.
 Hence privacy should be seen as responsibility:

 * a private branch is your own responsibility and its history may be altered to meet the project quality standards
 * a public branch is a collective responsibility and thus history should be taken with care as changing it may offend people.